Joystream/joystream/testnets/acropolis/storage-staking-module.md

   - not enough balance in role account to stake

 #### Side effects
-  - Lock stake amount in role account
+  - Stake amount locked in role account
-  - add role account to `RoleAccountIds`
+  - Role account added to `RoleAccountIds`
-  - add mapping in `StorageProviderInfoByRoleAccount`
+  - `StorageProviderInfoByRoleAccount` map
-  - Add role account to list for tranche in `RoleAccountsByTrancheId`
+  - Role account added to list for tranche in `RoleAccountsByTrancheId`
-  - Add role account to member mapping in `RoleAccountIdsByMemberId`
+  - Role account added to member mapping in `RoleAccountIdsByMemberId`
-  - Remove request from `EntryRequests`
+  - Request removed from `EntryRequests`

 #### Events
   - `ProviderJoined`